4neesh/DevBlog/src/blogInProgress/005ResolvingHashConflicts.md

 <strong>Linear probing</strong>
 <p>
-Linear probing will re-direct the index to point to the next available bucket that is available in the hash table.
+Linear probing will re-direct the index to point to the next available bucket in the hash table.
 For the case of "George", which otherwise would fall into bucket 7, the next available bucket would be bucket 0.
 As a result, the value of George will be stored in bucket 0.
 If another key is added to the hash table with a hash function of 7, the value will instead be stored in bucket 1.
 </p>
 <u>Cluster effects</u>
 <p>